Braundo/kubernetes-guide/docs/dns.md

 ### Service registration
 This is the process of an app on Kubernetes providing its connection details to a registry in order for other apps on the cluster to be able to find it.
 This happens automatically when Services are created.

 As briefly mentioned in the previous section, Kubernetes provides its own DNS service (typically referred to as the *cluster DNS*).
 It's deployed as a series of Pods managed by a Deployment called `coredns`.
-These pods are behind a Service called `kube-dns`.
+These Pods are behind a Service called `kube-dns`.
 All of these reside within the `kube-system` Namespace.

 Every Service created on a Kubernetes cluster will automatically register itself with the cluster DNS to ensure that all Pods across the cluster can "find" it.